influxdata/telegraf/plugins/inputs/google_cloud_storage/README.md

 ## Metrics

-- Measurements will reside on Google Cloud Storage with the format specified
+Measurements will reside on Google Cloud Storage with the format specified, for example like

-- example when [[inputs.google_cloud_storage.data_format]] is json

 ```json
 {